AlenaTrushnikova/rainbow_bookstore_cli_app/README.md

 # RAINBOW BOOKSTORE CLI APP

-The Rainbow Bookstore CLI appliation simulates a visit to a bookstore.
+The Rainbow Bookstore CLI application simulates a visit to a bookstore.
 The shopper enters their name and budget when the program begins, and from there they have options to buy or return a book, see books by category or author, see the top 5 best selling books, check and update their budget, and exit.

 ## RAINBOW Bookstore Visit
 After creating Shopper's Account you can access the Visit Menu.<br />